hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 python -m pytest -vvv -n 0 --no-cov --junitxml=report.xml
 ```

-Again, be aware that this command may take several minutes to complete, since it's running _every_ test.
+Again, be aware that this command may take several minutes to complete due to it executing _every_ test.
 Since this is completely optional at this point, feel free to skip it.
 Later on we will provide a command to run a single test, which makes the whole development experience much more streamlined.

 **Congratulations!** You have now set your development environment up and are ready to start writing some code!

 ### Useful tools

- * As for the IDE / text editor, feel free to use your Python editor of choice.
+ * As for the IDE / text editor, use your Python editor of choice.

  * Inside your venv, be sure to have Jupyter installed to have quick access to your function after the build is completed.
 This is particularly useful when developing tests.
 A [Q kernel for Jupyter](https://github.com/KxSystems/jupyterq) may also be handy when debugging your Q code.
 As an alternative, a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=KX.kdb&ssr=false#overview) that makes you able to run Q code also exists.